 At Salesforce, we improve lead quality and ROI by using Marketing Cloud Intelligence to run tests on our paid ads.
 We run a test by delivering two or more versions of ad copy or form pages to different segments of our audience at the same time and seeing which ones perform best.

 These tests are done on our highest-trafficked content.
 We’ve found that even the most basic changes have driven significant returns — and then we can apply those changes to other programs to make them more efficient as well.

 For example, we ran a simple test changing the layout of the several fields in a form that readers filled out to access a piece of content.
 It was simple — just shortening the vertical length of the form.
 This change increased form submission on desktop computers by 10%.
 We now do this on all our forms.

-Again, not all tests need to be big overhauls of your content.
-What matters most is that when you do find wins, they are used across many of your programs.
+Again, not all tests require massive change of content.
+What matters the most is when we do find wins, they are used across many of our programs.

-Building the right lead-generation tactics for your business takes some work.
-But when done efficiently, your tactics will save you money and time while helping to bring in new revenue.
-Good luck!
+Building the right lead-generation tactics takes some work.
+But when it is done efficiently, these tactics will save cost and time, and bring in new revenue.